jmtfeliciano/Notes_CodingBootcamp/ArrayNotes.md

 ### .splice() method:  Removing then adding!

-We can add but we will remove only first to highlight diffence between splice and slice.
+We can add but first, we will remove only to highlight diffence between splice and slice.

 ```js
 var exesName = ['John', 'Janine', 'Jennifer', 'Mark'];